honeytrap/honeytrap-docs/docs/setup/sensor.md

 ---
-title: Installing Honeytrap as a Sensor
+title: Installing HoneyTrap as a Sensor
 ---

 {% capture overview %}
-This page describes how to install Honeytrap as a Sensor.
+This page describes how to install HoneyTrap as a Sensor.
 {% endcapture %}